Exhibition showcasing designs for Bundesbank campus now open

 The idea behind this construction project is to bring together all the employees working for the Bundesbank’s Central Office in Frankfurt at the Bank’s campus on Wilhelm-Epstein-Strasse.
 At present, roughly half of these staff members operate from various locations spread across Frankfurt’s city centre.

-The exhibition, entitled “Campus Deutsche Bundesbank” will be on display at the German Architecture Museum in Frankfurt am Main from 16 July to 18 October 2020, admission free.
+The exhibition, entitled “Campus Deutsche Bundesbank” was displayed at the German Architecture Museum in Frankfurt am Main from 16 July to 18 October 2020.